MaxPhal/nnUNet4SoilXrayCT/README.md

 python preprocessing_nnUNet_predict_split.py -i /input/path/to/images_nii/to_split -o /output/path/for/split/images -s 8 -m /path/to/the/trained/model
 ````
 Here there are several things to note:
 1) The model (given after the flag -m) is located at: \nnUNet_results\Dataset<TaskID>_<DatasetName>\nnUNetTrainer_betterIgnoreSampling__nnUNetPlans__3d_fullres.
 The command actually works without giving the model path, but default values are taken then.
-Since the nnUNet_results folder is on the cluster, you might want to either run `preprocessing_nnUNet_predict_split.py` from the terminal of the cluster or transfer back the nnUNet_results folder to your workstation in order to do the splitting there.
+Since the nnUNet_results folder is on the cluster, you might want to either run `preprocessing_nnUNet_predict_split.py` from the terminal of the cluster or transfer back the nnUNet_results folder to your workstation to do the splitting there.
 The reason why we give the model here is that patch size and spacing are read from the plans.json file located in the model folder.
 The patch size and image spacing are used to calculate the overlap that will be used during splitting the images.
 Choosing an appropriate overlap is necessary to avoid segmentation artifacts between image splits.

 2) The number of splits (given after the flag -s) has to be set by you.
 The appropriate value will depend on the VRAM of the GPU that you use.
 So far, we have had good results working with splits with values between 8 and 10, which means that the resulting image size would usually be inferior to 500 MB.